 The Hans Foundation General Hospital, Satpuli

-Set on 10 acres in the Pauri district of the Himalayas near the town of Satpuli, The Hans Foundation General Hospital will be a 150-bed multispecialty state-of-the-art facility catering to the specific medical needs of the region.
-One wing of the hospital is already open for outpatient services and has provided free-of-charge medical care to over 66,000 needy patients.
-The remainder of the facility is set to open in early 2017, complete with housing for doctors, nurses, and other medical personnel.
-The town of Satpuli, centrally located in the Pauri region, continues to serve as a valuable access point for medical services to the rural population.
+Set on 10 acres in the Pauri district of the Himalayas near the town of Satpuli, The Hans Foundation General Hospital is a charitable venture set up to provide heavily subsidized and even free medical services to the Uttarakhand population.
+The 150-bed multispecialty state-of-the-art facility opened in November 2017, complete with housing for doctors, nurses, and other medical personnel.
+The town of Satpuli, centrally located in the Pauri region, serves as a valuable access point for medical services to the rural population.

 The Hans Foundation Eye Care

 A staggering 63 million people in India suffer from visual impairment.
-Yet with access to eye care, 80% can be helped.
-To reach the visually impaired in and around Uttarakhand, THF Hospitals is building The Hans Foundation Eye Care, a hospital set on a 4-acre site in the city of Haridwar.
-Currently, eye care services, including cataract and other surgeries, are being provided in a prefabricated hospital building on the same site, treating hundreds of patients daily.
-Meanwhile, Outreach Camps in remote villages and schools reach the rural poor.
+However, with access to eye care, 80 percent can be helped.
+To reach the visually impaired in and around Uttarakhand, THF Hospitals is building The Hans Foundation Eye Care, a hospital set on a four-acre site in the city of Haridwar.
+Currently, eye care services, including cataract and other surgeries, are provided in a prefabricated hospital building on the same site, treating hundreds of patients daily.
+Meanwhile, outreach camps in remote villages and schools reach the rural poor.
 Camp patients in need of surgery are transported to and from the Haridwar facility and given one night of post-surgery lodging.
-Construction on the several-story THF Eye Care Hospital will continue through 2017.
-Meanwhile, satellite hospitals and vision centers are also coming up to serve the rural poor at their doorsteps.
+The expanded THF Eye Care Hospital will open in late 2018.
+Meanwhile, satellite hospitals and vision centers will soon serve the rural poor at their doorsteps.
 Since inception on June 30th, 2014, THF Eye Care has already provided free or subsidized eye care to over 70,000 underprivileged patients.
-Each year, the number of patients is increasing.
+Each year, the number of patients increases.

 The Hans Foundation Mobile Health Clinics